Medical expert of the article

 Pathogenesis

-In cases of reactive enlargement of the lymph nodes in the lungs, the dominant pathological process is the increased proliferation of their follicles, which is provoked by autoimmune diseases - when the body's immune system produces antigens against healthy cells, as happens, in particular, in systemic lupus erythematosus.
+In cases of reactive enlargement of the lymph nodes in the lungs, the dominant pathological process is the increased proliferation of their follicles, which is provoked by autoimmune diseases - when the body's immune system produces antigens against healthy cells, as occurs, in particular, in systemic lupus erythematosus.

-Symptoms of the enlargement of lymph nodes in the lungs
+Symptoms lymph node enlargement in the lungs

 Complications and consequences

-Diagnostics of the enlargement of lymph nodes in the lungs
+Diagnostics lymph node enlargement in the lungs

 What do need to examine?